Tease (band): Aftermath

 Following the dissolution of the group, nearly all of the individual members (across all incarnations of the band) remained active in the music business, embarking on careers of their own and often collaborating with each other.
 Kipper Jones teamed with Rex Salas to co-write and produce Vanessa Williams' 1988 album The Right Stuff, including the hit title track.
 Mims, Booker, and both Organ brothers also participated in the project, performing on select tracks from the album.

 After releasing a solo album, Ordinary Story, in 1990, Kipper Jones continued as a producer and songwriter, contributing heavily to Vanessa Williams' 1992 follow-up album, The Comfort Zone and co-writing several hit songs from the debut album by Brandy.
 Mims became an in-demand session bassist and producer in his own right, working with Gladys Knight, Mary J. Blige, and LL Cool J, among others.
 Salas himself maintained his profile as a producer and session musician, later touring as live keyboardist for the likes of Robert Palmer and TLC.
 Eventually drifting into the world of music direction and arrangement, Salas has received multiple Grammy and Emmy Award nominations.
 Tommy Organ became a prolific session guitarist, performing on hit records for such artists as TLC, Michael Jackson, and Janet Jackson, with many of these recordings also including brother Derek Organ, who immersed himself in session work as well.

 Chuckii Booker released a self-titled solo album (Chuckii) in 1989, scoring several major R&B hits, including the number one "Turned Away".
-Despite releasing a successful follow-up album, Niice 'n Wiild three years later (spearheaded by another number one R&B hit, "Games"), Booker gained more prominence as a producer, songwriter, arranger, and session multi-instrumentalist for other artists as the decade progressed, shaping albums by Troop, Kool & the Gang, his godfather Barry White, Calloway, The Whispers, Vanessa Williams, and others.
+Despite releasing a successful follow-up and its final studio album, Niice 'n Wiild three years later (spearheaded by another number one R&B hit, "Games"), Booker gained more prominence as a producer, songwriter, arranger, and session multi-instrumentalist for other artists as the decade progressed, shaping albums by Troop, Kool & the Gang, his godfather Barry White, Calloway, The Whispers, Vanessa Williams, and others.
 Many of his sessions have included his former Tease bandmate Tommy Organ on guitar, with brother Derek sometimes contributing on drums as well.
 Like Salas, he later expanded his palate to encompass the roles of musical director and touring musician, serving as longtime music director for Lionel Richie's tours, among other gigs.

 In February 2020, bassist Jay Shanklin died at the age of 55.